Best of Alaska Fall Landscapes, Glaciers, & Moose Photo Tour 2022

 The following fee schedule applies:

-If your cancellation is received more than 60 days prior to the beginning of a tour or workshop, we will refund your registration fee less a 5% of your initial deposit.
+Because of the unique nature of this workshop, If your cancellation is received more than 120 days prior to the beginning of a tour or workshop, we will refund your registration fee less a 5% of your initial deposit.
 Any fees paid up to this point, less 5% of your initial deposit, can be applied to another scheduled tour or converted to a private photo tour or private photography instruction session.

 If the photo workshop or tour is full and someone from the waiting list can take your spot, we will refund your entire balance paid to date less 5% of your initial deposit.